twilio/twilio-voice-react-native-app/README.md

 ### Planned Features

-* Call to a Twilio Client
+* App to app calls
 * Login flow for authenticating and authorizing users
 * Registration and notifications for incoming calls